Kapitän zur See (Crew 33)

 |U-181||9 May 1942||31 Oct 1943||2 patrols (335 days)|

 Wolfgang Lüth began his naval career in April 1933 after studying law for three semesters.
-In the summer of 1933 he spent the traditional three months on the sailing school ship Gorch Fock and then went on a 9-month training tour around the world (India, Indonesia, Australia, North and South America) on the light cruiser Karlsruhe.
+In the summer of 1933 he spent the traditional three months on the sailing school ship Gorch Fock and then went on a nine month training voyage around the world (India, Indonesia, Australia, North and South America) on the light cruiser Karlsruhe.
 After a year on the light cruiser Königsberg he transferred to the U-boat force in February 1937.

-In July 1937 he became IIWO on U-27 and made one patrol in Spanish waters during the Spanish Civil War.
-In October 1937 he became IWO on U-38 under Kptlt.
+In July 1937 he became II WO (2nd Watch Officer) on U-27 and made one patrol in Spanish waters during the Spanish Civil War.
+In October 1937 he became I WO on U-38 under Kptlt.
 Heinrich Liebe and was on patrol in September 1939 when the war began.

-After a short time on a school boat he took over the Type IIB U-9.
-During six patrols with this boat he achieved his first successes, most notably the sinking of the French submarine Doris in May 1940.
+After a short time on a school boat he took over the small Type IIB U-9.
+During six patrols on this boat he achieved his first successes, most notably the sinking of the French submarine Doris in May 1940.

 Kapitänleutnant Wolfgang Lüth on patrol

-A month later Oberleutnant Wolfgang Lüth commissioned the Type IID U-boat U-138.
-During the night of 20/21 September 1940, on his first patrol with the new boat, he sank four ships with a total of 34,633 tons - a great coup for a small coastal type boat.
+A month later Oberleutnant Lüth commissioned the Type IID U-138.
+During the night of 20/21 September 1940, on his first patrol in the new boat, he sank four ships with a total of 34,633 tons - a great coup for a small coastal type U-boat.

 He left U-138 that month to take over the large Type IX U-43.
 During five patrols on this boat he sank 12 ships with a total of 68,077 tons.
 He left U-43 in April 1942 and in May 1942 commissioned the Type IXD 2 U-181.